wgedeon/ComfyUI_ForLoop/README.md

 ## Main concepts to grasp

-* The flow connector links the start and end nodes
+* Use the flow ports to link the start and end nodes, this enables the flow of control between them.

 * Each value is initialised at the input of the start node, and is served at the output of the start node to be consumed at each iteration